Shank vs. Upper Leg (Beef Round/Lamb Short Leg): What’s the Difference in a Centerpiece Roast?

 What is a “spiral-sliced” roast?

 Spiral slicing doesn’t refer to a specific animal or cut; it describes how the meat has been processed.
 A spiral-sliced roast is cut in a continuous spiral motion around the bone.
 This makes serving incredibly easy, as the slices simply fall away from the bone when you cut vertically.
-You can buy these pre-sliced, or carefully make your own spiral cuts at home!
+You can buy these pre-sliced and pre-cooked.
+Safety Warning: You should never make spiral cuts into a raw, fresh roast before putting it in a smoker.
+Cutting into raw meat exposes massive amounts of surface area, turning your lean roast into dry jerky, and actively pushes exterior surface bacteria deep into the otherwise sterile center of the meat.

 spiral sliced roast